by Peter Q. George

 W69AQ was originally put on the air in November 1977 to re-broadcast the sports programming of WSBK-TV/38 in Boston MA, via WRLP/32 in Greenfield MA which was under common ownership with WWLP/22 in Springfield MA.
 W69AQ, while being licensed to Margaret S. Downey of Agawam, MA (a friend of former WWLP and Springfield Television Corporation CEO Bill Putnam), was actually being supported by WWLP in order to try to stave off the cable "monster" in Springfield, a city not yet wired for cable at the time.
 Virtually every other community around the Pioneer Valley had been wired for cable for years.

 Originally, W69AQ was to pick-up the off-air signal of channel 32.
-However, WRLP was to permanently leave the air in March 1978 at the request of Springfield Television due to continued operating losses.
-Thus, W69AQ was stuck in a limbo as its primary, WRLP, ceased to exist.
+However, WRLP went dark April 9, 1978 when Springfield Television took it off the air due to continued operating losses.
+(In the official announcement quoted in Broadcasting Putnam cited "limited viewer and advertiser support and continued heavy operating losses with no prospect for improvement" as the reason for the decision and also that "competition from distant television stations on cable systems" contributed to audience "fractionalization" that kept viewing to a low level; ironically, in November the FCC had ordered five New England cable systems serving 38 communities that did not carry WWLP to carry WRLP by year's end ... an order which came too late to save channel 32.)
+Thus, W69AQ was stuck in a limbo as its primary station ceased to exist.
 Without WRLP's off-air signal to feed it, how could the translator continue to rebroadcast the Red Sox and Bruins games to Springfield?
 At that time, the FCC did not allow retransmission of distant signals via microwave links on translators.
 Low Power TV (in the way we know it exists today) was still many years into the future.
 Apparently, WWLP sought and received a special FCC waiver of this rule and got special permission to rebroadcast WSBK-TV only during sports programming.
 This had never been done before.

-However, WWLP staffer Mike Fitzpatrick posted on a couple of industry message boards in 2001 that W69AQ never did receive its sports programming via WRLP-TV.
-Rather, it received its signal from WSBK-TV, using a microwave hop from an off-air receiver at Coy's Hill in Warren, MA to Provin Mountain in Agawam.
-WRLP did receive its feed directly off-the-air from WSBK-TV, due to the height of the receive antenna at the Gun Hill transmitter site in Winchester, NH.
-(The microwave setup at Coy's Hill was in place to receive Boston television stations for sports programming and news footage for WRLP, and was dismantled in the late 1990s.)
+However, even the question of W69AQ receiving its sports programming via WRLP-TV during those few months in 1977 and 1978 may have been a fiction created for the FCCt: WWLP staffer Mike Fitzpatrick posted on a couple of industry message boards in 2001 that the translator received its signal from WSBK-TV, using a microwave hop from an off-air receiver at Coy's Hill in Warren MA to Provin Mountain in Agawam.
+WRLP did receive its feed directly off-the-air from WSBK-TV, due to the height of the receive antenna at the Gun Hill transmitter site in Winchester NH.
+(The microwave setup was officially in place to receive Boston television stations for sports programming and news footage for WRLP.)

 Bill Putnam retired from broadcasting in 1984 and died December 20, 2014 at age 90.